-At its 31st edition, the Carnival in Guspini takes place in February 2021, It starts on Thursday, the day of masks hangout in the square for the “Kids’ Carnival”.
+At its 31st edition, the Carnival in Guspini takes place between late February and early March, It starts on Thursday, the day of masks hangout in the square for the “Kids’ Carnival”.

 The most important day is Mardi Gras, when allegorical wagons participate in the parade called “Is Cambas de Linna”.

 The next Saturday, “Carnevalinas” occurs: this is a hangout of allegorical wagons from the municipalities near Mount Linas and other municipalities of Sardinia, not only of Medio Campidano.

 The name Cambas de Linna means wooden legs who represented the wading birds.
 So this is how are the main characters of the carnival are called, who wander in the streets asking frittelle (some kind of pancake) and wine.
 They wear old clothes and a particular wooden mask called “Sa Garotta”.
 This mask is divided into two parts: one half represents the good part and the other one the bad part.
 Today the mask is replaced with a makeup that consists in painting the face with charcoal.